News + Events

 Ways to get involved

 The late Mary Jane Smith was one of three founders of Unity House.
-Back in 1971, Mary Jane, Regis Obijiski and Peter Callagahan founded the organization in response to the needs of people living in poverty.
-Even after she retired from Unity House Mary Jane continued to support the organization in many ways, notably through volunteer work.
-She was a beloved friend to many, especially in Unity House’s kitchen and dining room where a free community meal is served.
+In 1971, Mary Jane, Regis Obijiski, and Peter Callagahan founded the organization in response to the needs of people living in poverty.
+Even after she retired from Unity House, Mary Jane continued to support the organization in many ways, notably through volunteer work.
+She was a beloved friend to many, especially in Unity House’s kitchen and the free community meal that Unity House serves every week day.

-• Drop off a Donation: do you have new or gently used clothes to donate?
-How about hosting a food drive or collecting infant formula for our food pantry?
-Consider bringing your donation in person to Unity House on Mary Jane Day.
+• Drop off a Donation: Consider hosting a food drive or collecting infant formula for our food pantry.
+Consider bringing your donation in person to Unity House on Mary Jane Smith Day.

-• Make a Gift: Whether it’s sending a child to camp, making a gift to the Deuteronomy Fund (created by Mary Jane Smith and John Henry Lyons), or giving an unrestricted monetary gift to Unity House, know that your gift will help make life better for people in need.
+• Make a Gift: Whether you send a child to camp, give to the Deuteronomy Fund (created by Mary Jane Smith and John Henry Lyons), or give an unrestricted monetary gift to Unity House, know that your gift will help make life better for people in need.

 EXIT PAGE